 Sue and Son Computing Ltd's business income is not subject to s CW 42.
-This outcome arises because Sue and Son Computing Ltd is not established and maintained exclusively for charitable purposes.
+This outcome arises because Sue and Son Computing Ltd is not a charity and its business is not carried on exclusively for the benefit of one or more charities.

 Sue and Son Computing Ltd's business income will be taxable.